Carmen Reinhart: Research and publication

-Work on the 2008 near-meltdown
+Work on the 2008 near-meltdown and the Great Recession of 2008 & 2009

-Fellow economist Alan Blinder credits both Reinhart and Kenneth Rogoff with describing highly relevant aspects of the 2008 financial institution near-meltdown and resulting serious recession.
+Fellow economist Alan Blinder credits both Reinhart and Kenneth Rogoff with describing highly relevant aspects of the 2008 financial crisis and the Great Recession.

 In a normal recession such as 1991 or 2000, the Keynesian tools of tax cuts and infrastructure spending (fiscal stimulus), and lowered interest rates (monetary stimulus), will usually right the economic ship in a matter of months and lead to recovery and economic expansion.
 Even the serious recession of 1982, which Blinder states "was called the Great Recession in its day", fits comfortably within this category of a typical recession, which will respond to the standard tools.

 By contrast, the 2008 near-meltdown destroyed parts of the financial system and left other parts reeling and in serious need of de-leveraging.
 Large amounts of governmental debt, household debt, corporate debt, and financial institution debt were left in its wake.
 And because of this debt, the normal tools of tax cuts and increased infrastructure spending were somewhat less available and/or politically difficult to achieve.
 Indeed, economist Paul Krugman argued that even the combination of the Oct.
 2008 bailout plus the Feb.
 2009 bailout did not go big enough, although Blinder states that they were large compared to previous bailouts.
 Moreover, since interest rates were already near zero, the standard monetary tool of lowering rates was not going to provide much help.

-Recovery from what Blinder terms a Reinhart-Rogoff recession may require debt forgiveness, either directly or implicitly, by encouraging somewhat higher than normal rates of inflation.
+Crediting the two economists, Alan Blinder writes that recovering from a “Reinhart-Rogoff recession“ may require debt forgiveness, either directly or indirectly by encouraging somewhat higher than normal inflation.